JOIN LOGIN JOIN

 Vulkan’s Lasting Influence on Warhammer 40k

-Whether through the enduring tales of his heroic deeds, the striking Vulkan 40k art, or the sought-after Vulkan 40k model, his presence remains strong in the Warhammer universe.
-His legacy continues to shape the Salamanders Chapter, ensuring that his ideals of honor and compassion burn brightly even in the darkest of times.
+Whether through his heroic deeds, striking Vulkan 40k art, or the sought-after models tied to his era, his presence remains strong in the Warhammer universe.
+His legacy shaped the Salamanders into what they are now, and that legacy is the fuel behind every return rumor.

 Vulkan’s Impact on the Warhammer 40k Tabletop